chapkovski/otree_tools/README.rst

-0.0.9: ListField gets options to set initial/default values 0.0.10: ListField gets an option  `max_choices` 0.0.11: New tag `{% tracking_time %}` is added that allows to measure precisely time spent per page
+0.0.9: ListField gets options to set initial/default values 0.0.10: ListField gets an option  `max_choices` 0.0.11: New tag `{% tracking_time %}` is added that allows to measure precisely time spent per page 0.0.12: `ListField` renamed to `MultipleChoiceModelField`. `ListField` becomes a general field to store lists